BASIC LAW INTENSIVE

 Professor Roy Beran | Consultant Neurologist and Lawyer, FACLM

-Roy is trained as a consultant neurologist and accredited sleep physician, as well as working within legal medicine and aviation medicine.
-He is a Professor in the School of Medicine at Griffith University, QLD and Conjoint Professor of Medicine at the University of New South Wales.
-He is a founding Fellow and past President of the Australasian College of Legal Medicine and is the Australian Governor & Secretary General of the World Association for Medical Law (WAML) and an Honorary Fellow of the Faculty of Forensic & Legal Medicine of the Royal College of Physicians (London).
+Roy is trained as a consultant neurologist and accredited sleep physician, in addition to working within legal, military and aviation medicine.
+His qualifications include: MBBS, MD, FRACP, FRACGP, Grad.
+Dip.
+Tertiary Ed., Grad.
+Dip.
+Further Ed., FAFPHM, FACLM, FRCP, FACBS, B Leg.
+S, MHL and FFFLM (Hon).
+He is a Conjoint Professor of Medicine in the South Western Clinical School at the University of New South Wales and Liverpool Hospital, Professor in the School of Medicine at Griffith University, Queensland, and Professor Chair, Medical Law, at Sechenov Moscow First State University, Moscow, Russia.
+He is a founding Fellow of the Australasian College of Legal Medicine, a Past President thereof, having stepped down in 2011, and only the second elected Honorary Fellow of the College and is an Honorary Fellow of the Faculty of Forensic & Legal Medicine of the Royal College of Physicians (London).

 Professor John Devereux | Professor of Law, TC Beirne School of Law, The University of Queensland